 Recognition of Honors

-Distinctive caps, gowns, and hoods have been worn at college and university functions since the Middle Ages, when scholarship was usually associated with a church or monastery.
+Distinctive caps, gowns, and hoods have been worn at college and university functions since the Middle Ages.
+This was when scholarship was usually associated with a church or monastery.
 Over the years, the simple hooded gown or cassock evolved into a distinctive academic costume.
-As part of that academic tradition, students who excel in their studies are recognized for their achievement by wearing medallions with their gowns at graduation.
+In the legacy of this academic tradition, students who excel in their studies are recognized for their achievement.
+They are acknowledged by wearing medallions with their gowns at graduation.

-Today's academic regalia is profoundly symbolic of the reverence that is still held for the pursuit of knowledge and the achievement of scholarship.
+Today's academic regalia is profoundly symbolic of the reverence held for the pursuit of knowledge and the achievement of scholarship.